-As of September 30, 2018, we (i) owned, and the Appraised Properties consisted of, two hotel properties, four office properties, one apartment building and one retail development property, which were acquired for a total purchase price of \$492.5 million, exclusive of acquisition fees and acquisition expenses of \$17.0 million, and (ii) had invested \$48.9 million in capital expenditures, leasing commissions and other capitalized costs in the Appraised Properties.
-As of September 30, 2018, the total appraised value of the Appraised Properties as provided by Duff & Phelps using the appraisal methods described below was \$617.5 million.
-The total appraised value of the Appraised Properties, compared to the total purchase price (exclusive of acquisition fees and acquisition expenses) of the Appraised Properties plus subsequent capital expenditures, leasing commissions and other capitalized costs in the Appraised Properties through September 30, 2018, results in an overall increase in the value of the Appraised Properties of approximately 14.1%.
+As of March 31, 2017, we (i) owned, and the Appraised Properties consisted of two hotel properties, two office properties, one apartment building and one retail property currently under construction, which were acquired for a total purchase price of \$305.9 million, exclusive of acquisition fees and acquisition expenses of \$10.6 million, and (ii) had invested \$24.5 million in capital and tenant improvements in the Appraised Properties.
+As of March 31, 2017, the total appraised value of the Appraised Properties as provided by Duff & Phelps using the appraisal methods described below was \$364.2 million.
+The total appraised value of the Appraised Properties, compared to the total purchase price (exclusive of acquisition fees and acquisition expenses) of the Appraised Properties plus subsequent capital and tenant improvements in the Appraised Properties through March 31, 2017, results in an overall increase in the value of the Appraised Properties of approximately 10.2%.